Snoring & Sleep Apnea Chapel Hill, NC

 An oral appliance is the preferred treatment among most patients.
 An oral appliance is small, discreet, and comfortable to wear.
 Dr. Furgurson can fabricate a custom-made sleep apnea appliance for sleep apnea in Durham, NC.
 This appliance is similar to a sports mouthguard.
 However, this appliance can help ensure you can sleep comfortably.

 An oral appliance keeps the airway open to allow for proper airflow.
-It can also reposition the jaw and tongue in a forward position.
-This way, the soft tissues do not obstruct the airway.
-You can experience a full night’s sleep and feel well-rested if worn properly and regularly.
+It can also reposition the jaw and tongue forward so that the soft tissues do not obstruct the airway.
+If worn properly and regularly, an oral appliance can help you experience a full night’s sleep and feel well-rested.

 Obstructive Sleep Apnea FAQs